archaiaYDEA/YDEA/README.md

 # YDEA
-Yale Digital Dura Europos Archive, Sponsored by ARCHAIA Program for the Study of Ancient and Premodern Cultures and Societies
+Yale Digital Dura Europos Archive, Sponsored by ARCHAIA Program for the Study of Ancient and Premodern Cultures and Societies The goal of this project is in two parts.
+The first is to create a linked open data repository for items excavated in Dura-Europos and held in the Yale University collections (this includes the Yale University Art Gallery, the Beinecke Rare Book and Manuscript Library, and the Peabody Museum).
+The second is to create a front-end interface that allows users to query for particular items.
+In the first part, we have normalised the data, parsed out expressions in the label and created new columns in a csv output which can then be reconciled in a larger database.
+These NLP transformations are documented in the file "date_normalisation.py".
+In the second part, we have created a bot using Pywikibot to batchupload a number of items into Wikidata which serves as a useful repository to host the data initially.
+The scripts for this bot are contained in Bot_Upload which uses an OATH password in PAWS to iterate over items in our data and add statements into Wikidata.
+In the third part, we will design a user interactive web interface that will generate and return the SPARQL endpoint queries.